 - Business Contact Details (e.g. business address, email, telephone numbers)

-- List of all URLs and additional contact details to be included on your site (e.g. “Resources”, etc.
+- List of all URLs and additional contact details to be included in your site (e.g. ”Suppliers”, etc.

-- Additional files (e.g. videos, PDF documents, white papers, etc.)
+- Additional media (e.g. videos, PDF reports, white papers, etc.)

-- Also, check that all web addresses you are planning to add to your site and all other details like spelling, phone numbers, etc. are correct.
+- Also, make sure that all links you plan to add to your site and all other details like spelling, phone numbers, etc. are correct.

-Here is a “quick and easy” method you can use to create a list of content topics for your site.
+Here is a “fast” method you can use to help you create a list of content ideas for your website or blog.

-You can also easily write articles about each of the topics listed below:
+You can also easily write articles about each of the following topics:

-- What aspect of your solution could you educate prospective customers about to help overcome sales objections?
+- What area of your products or solution could you educate prospective customers about to help eliminate objections?

-- What problems do you or your services help your customers solve?
+- What problem do you or your services help your customers solve?

-- What are common FAQs you get from enquirers or prospective customers?
+- What are some of the more common FAQs you get from visitors and prospective customers?

 - etc …

-Once you have your list of web content topics, continually add to this list.
+Once you have this list of web content ideas, continually add to this list on a regular basis.

-The “Infinite Web Content Creation” email training series covers the following aspects of the content creation process:
+The “Infinite Web Content Creation” training series is specially designed for WordPress website owners and covers the following aspects of the content creation process:

 - Content Writing Tips